 Now we need to dust off our rusty networking skills and rebuild our networks.
 Research shows that people who have strong and diverse networks live longer, are stronger mentally and physically, earn more money and are happier.
 It’s not a luxury, it’s a necessity.

 You have to network your way to success.
 In a world where life is a game of inches, you are going to need every possible competitive advantage you can get, and your network can make the difference.
 One introduction or one conversation can change your life.

 But these connections don’t happen when you are lying in bed or sitting at your desk.
 They happen when you are in motion, when you are out and about, when you talk to strangers, when you put your talents on display, when you become a good speaker, build a reputation, develop an online presence, and take control of your own career playbook.

-Building these networks will mean investing in yourself becoming a world-class listener, making luck and serendipity work for you and being both hi-tech and hi-touch.
+Building these networks will mean investing in yourself and becoming a world class listener, making luck and serendipity work for you and being both hi-tech and hi-touch.
 Think of your network like building up air miles which you do over a period of time and then every so often they come in really handy.

-Now here’s a clear call to action to take networking out of hibernation and put it front and centre in our post-Covid world and also do what we all crave to do, connect with other people.
+Now here’s a clear call to action to take networking out of temporary hibernation and put it front and center in our post Covid world and also do what we all crave to do, connect with other people.

 Need I say more?